The Wayfarer’s Repose

 Brota swung again.

 She caught the beast in the chest and sent it reeling.
-She was ready for more.
-That was when Golar and Stephan broadsided her.
+She was ready for more when Golar and Stephan broadsided her.

 “Where?” asked Brota scanning the rain to no avail.